Likhogames/SuiLicense/README.md

 <img src="/img/SuiLicense_Flow.png/" width="80%" title="SuiLicense Flow" alt="Excalidraw"></img>

 ## Publisher
-- Game creator or publisher.
+- Game creator/publisher.
-- Onwer about all game and licen    se.
+- Only Publishers can register games and license information.
 - Registered game and license.
 Only the owner can.
-- Publisher can become seller and interact with modules directly.
+- Publisher can also be a Seller.

 ## Seller
-- Anyone can become a seller.
+- Anyone can become a Seller.
-- Provides a platform to interact directly with modules.
+- Provides interface to interact with the modules.
-- Provides game information and purchasing methods to users.
+- Provides purchasing methods to Users.
 - Seller can sell at the wholesale price set by the publisher plus a profit.

 ## User
 - Game player.
-- Purchase a license through the Seller Platform or directly by invoking the module.
+- Purchase can be made through the Seller interface or directly with the module.
 - Authenticate when starting the game.
-- Cleared games can be resold to other users.
+- Can optionally resell games to other Users.

 ## Buy
-- Coin only (It could be coin based on the SUI we created).
+- Only currency accepted is the token created on the Sui platform.
-- Sellers can proceed by converting to coins after paying with a credit card.
+- Sellers can provide fiat onramp to Users.

 ## Settle
-- Settlement between publisher and seller.
+- Settlements can occur between Seller and Publisher, or User and Publisher.
-- Send fee to publisher when user resell license key.
+- Publisher can set loyalty fee for resells.